Updated: Jul 28

 A good percentage of the country is facing scorching temps right now.
 Even here, high in the mountains at nearly 8,000 feet we’re seeing 95-degree days.
 It can spell disaster for the garden, but also for your chickens.
 Did you know that most chickens don’t handle heat well?

-There are a few breeds that tolerate heat well, like the Orpingtons and Leghorns and if you live in an area that is normally hot, here is a great list of heat-tolerant birds from chickenscratch.com.
+There are a few breeds that tolerate heat well, like the Orpingtons and Leghorns and if you live in an area that is normally hot.
+(See the article below for more on chicken breeds.)
 But, on average, most chickens handle cold temperatures better than hot temperatures.
 And, well, it makes sense.
 Imagine walking around in a down coat in mid-July.
 No Thanks.
 When the temperatures soar in the summer, your flock relies on you to help them keep their body temperature at an acceptable level.
 Enter the frozen chicken treat.